halenander/halenander/README.md

 ### Aloha!
-(she/her) Currently a undergraduate CS student at the University of San Francisco.
+(she/her) Currently an undergraduate CS student at the University of San Francisco.
 Located in Honolulu Hawaii for the time being.
 New to CS but very eager to learn 😃!

 <!--
 **halenander/halenander** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.